-Being Patient: Why are berries good for the brain?
+Being Patient: Why are do we keep hearing that berries good for the brain?

 Dr. Morris: There’s been some animal models that use different berry extracts.
 For example, blueberries seem to be more effective for memory and cognition.
 Researchers fed a blueberry extract to rodents who were put through memory exercises.
 Then, they demonstrated that the blueberry-fed rodents had better memory function than those who didn’t eat blueberries.
 When they looked at their brains, after the experiment, they saw that the hippocampus, which is where memories are formed, was larger in the blueberry-fed rodents.
 Anthocyanin is a type of nutrient that is very high in blueberries and they found that there were higher levels of anthocyanin in the rodents’ hippocampus, who were fed the blueberries.
 So perhaps anthocyanin has some important function for protecting our memories and hippocampus.

-Being Patient: When your trial concludes in 2021, will you know whether the MIND diet is protecting against Alzheimer’s, or whether it’s simply slowing symptoms of cognitive decline?
+Being Patient: Will the ongoing research tell you whether the MIND diet is protecting against Alzheimer’s, or whether it’s simply slowing symptoms of cognitive decline?

 Dr. Morris: The goal right now in the field of dementia is that, if we can delay symptoms by five years when people start to exhibit signs of dementia, it will have tremendous implications for public health, including alleviating the human cost and burden as well as the financial cost of the disease.
 We are planning to get additional funding to carry out the trial for a longer period of time so that we can make a conclusion about whether the MIND diet can actually prevent Alzheimer’s disease.